 From irritating bites to disease-carrying bacteria, the problems fleas bring into your home make them one of the insects people dread the most.
-This guide will tell you which flea treatment methods are the most effective in eliminating fleas at every stage of development from your home.
+This guide will tell you how to get rid of fleas, and which flea treatment methods are the most effective in eliminating fleas at every stage of development.

 Safety: Check manufacturer's instructions to ensure that a particular treatment is safe for your pet, and do not treat newborn puppies, kittens or pregnant animals.

 Different treatments work better during different stages of a flea's life cycle.
-Use a combination of treatments for best results.
-Consult the chart to learn which treatments should be used and when.
+Use a combination of flea control treatments for best results on how to get rid of fleas and, ultimately, how to kill fleas.
+Consult the options in this guide to learn which treatments should be used and when.

 - Smooth and white